tammyk7/auction-mvc/java/hydra-exercises/hydra-reactive-trader/README.md

 - As a stakeholder I want access to a downstream CSV file with a record of trade events.
   - Every time a trade is executed (whether accepted or rejected) I want it to be written to a file, in CSV format
-  - The intra-day file should be updated in close to real-time, new trades should be appended at the bottom
+  - The intra-day file should be updated in as close to real-time as possible, new trades should be appended at the bottom.
   - All relevant trade information should be recorded, including the trade id, trade time, etc.
   - At the start of every new trading day, the records of the previous day should be archived to a separate file with the date in the name, and a new file should be started for the current day.
   - There must not be any duplicates in the file.
   - There should be no gaps in the file, i.e. even if the report writer goes down for some reason, it should be able to catch up on missed trades.
+- As a stakeholder I would like to be able to configure how often the CSV trade report "rolls", e.g. daily, hourly, etc., and what naming pattern is used for the file.

 #### Tips